xchem/fragalysis/docs/source/notebooks.md

 <img src="_static/media/squonk_dm.png" alt="squonk-data-manager" width="600px">

+3. If needed, create a new `Project` in the data manager (settings icon top right)

-3. Go to the `Apps/Jobs` page (top middle button)
+4. Go to the `Apps/Jobs` page (top middle button)

-4. Find the `JupyterNotebook` card and click `RUN`
+5. Find the `JupyterNotebook` card and click `RUN`

-5. Configure the job.
+6. Configure the job.
 All the tutorials in this page use the `FFF Dev` container image, otherwise the default settings are appropriate unless specified.

 <img src="_static/media/jupyterlab_config.png" alt="app-config" width="600px">

-6. Click run, and wait for the app to initialise.
+7. Click run, and wait for the app to initialise.
 A button `OPEN` will appear

 <img src="_static/media/job_instance.png" alt="job-instance" width="600px">

-7. Familiarise yourself with the JupyterLab deployment in the [next section](#general-tips)
+8. Familiarise yourself with the JupyterLab deployment in the [next section](#general-tips)

 ## General tips